 Building a story by arranging the new production staff

 Fukui: I think adding new staff members is a result of that.
-This is also the reason why I asked Kenji Masuda to be the director this time.
+This is also the reason why I asked Kenji Yasuda to be the director this time.
 Of course, I don’t think there’s anyone in this industry who doesn’t have respect for Yamato.
 On top of that, I wanted to put people in the right places who could look at the story objectively.
 That’s what I intended.
 I want to work with people who can prioritize what is the best in order to tell the story.

-Fukui: At the very start, Mr. Masuda mistakenly said “Galamis” instead of “Gamilas.”
+Fukui: At the very start, Mr. Yasuda mistakenly said “Galamis” instead of “Gamilas.”
 (Laughs) But it’s also important to think about what the world of Yamato looks like to someone on that level.
 If you have something you want to say to the audience, what should you show them to convey it?
 I was very fortunate to be able to work with him.

 Interviewer: You were able to make an objective choice about what was necessary to portray the contemporary Yamato.